4265 San Felipe # 1000

 Being involved in a car accident may cause internal structural injuries, including injury to the spine.
 It is very common for a person involved in a collision to obtain back and neck injuries.
 This injury might immediately lead to the development of spinal stenosis, or it may cause it to develop slowly over time due to spinal degeneration.

 Cauda equina syndrome, or CES, occurs when nerve roots become compressed.
 This compression obstructs the motor and sensory functions of the lower extremities.
 It may result in symptoms such as bowel or bladder incontinence or loss of sensation in the genital region.
-Pain, numbness, weakness, and heaviness in the legs is also a common symptom.
-CES is a medical emergency, as it has potential to lead to permanent paralysis if not properly treated.
+Pain, numbness, weakness, and heaviness in the legs are also common symptoms.
+CES is a medical emergency, as it has the potential to lead to permanent paralysis if not properly treated.

 Other potential causes of CES include:

 Suffering a back injury can not only be extremely painful, but it also can follow you around for the rest of your life.
 As spinal stenosis may result from a variety of factors, it can also lead to a variety of possible medical conditions.
-Though it’s rare, cases of untreated spinal stenosis can lead to long term effects of weakness, numbness, incontinence, and balance problems.
-Like we mentioned above, there are even cases where spinal stenosis may lead to permanent paralysis.
+Though it’s rare, cases of untreated spinal stenosis can lead to long-term effects of weakness, numbness, incontinence, and balance problems.
+As we mentioned above, there are even cases where spinal stenosis may lead to permanent paralysis.

-The long term effects caused by spinal stenosis have the potential to be life-altering.
-It’s extremely important that anyone who suffers this condition due to another’s negligence seeks a spinal stenosis car accident settlement.
-Achieving a settlement for your injuries can help pay for any necessary medical treatment and ensure that you have the best chance at recovery, avoiding any negative long term effects.
+The long-term effects caused by spinal stenosis have the potential to be life-altering.
+It’s extremely important that anyone who suffers from this condition due to another’s negligence seeks a spinal stenosis car accident settlement.
+Achieving a settlement for your injuries can help pay for any necessary medical treatment and ensure that you have the best chance at recovery, avoiding any negative long-term effects.

 Can I Sue for Spinal Stenosis?